 Since at least the 18th century, many of the village ritual associations in the eastern part of Xiongxian had regularly recopied beautiful old gongche scores of the shengguan music.
 This was routine throughout the whole region, but here we found the most perfect dated scores recording the strict classic tradition of long paraliturgical shengguan suites (daqu 大曲) deriving from the temples of old Beijing and Tianjin, as was their system of four main scales.

-Apart from all the rich ethnographic material here on local ritual histories, this substantial repertoire, which was already long established in the Beijing temples by the 17th century, is a major addition to our knowledge of early Chinese melody; and analyzing it—not only on the basis of the skeletal scores, but in living performance practice—is a rich project awaiting someone!
+Apart from all the rich ethnographic material here on local ritual histories, this substantial repertoire, which was already long established in the Beijing temples by the 17th century, is a major addition to our knowledge of early Chinese melody; and analysing it—not only on the basis of the skeletal scores, but in living performance practice—is a rich project awaiting someone!

 For us nerdy music historians, another exciting find in many of these villages was the nine-hole guanzi oboe, whose second thumb-hole allowed ensembles to play in beidiao/kaofan scale, largely obsolete since the 1950s.
 As with household Daoists, majestic percussion items for the large cymbals are another important aspect of these groups, and mnemonics for these also feature in the scores.

 By 1995 I had decided to write a detailed history of the Gaoluo ritual association (see also pages under Other publications sub-menu), and the most in-depth studies in our ongoing survey were in that western region of the plain.
 Still, our notes from briefer forays in these villages further east and south offer rich material.

 We made several visits to the old association leader Xie Yongxiang (b. c1917), a fine ritual musician and a delightful, kind, and modest person.
 His comments are worth citing at some length, setting the scene for other groups in the area; he was able to explain the complex connections between temples, priests, village-wide associations, and sects in some detail.